 RWA Member Code of Ethics

-The principles of this Member Code are expressed in broad statements to guide ethical decision making.
-These statements provide a framework; they cannot and do not dictate conduct to cover particular situations.
+The principles of this Code of Ethics are expressed in broad statements to guide ethical decision-making.
+The RWA Code of Ethics is a framework and is not intended to dictate behavior in particular situations.

-- RWA members strive to treat fellow members, RWA staff, and others with respect through adherence to the RWA Antidiscrimination Policy and the RWA Antiharassment Policy
+RWA members strive to treat fellow members, RWA staff, and others with respect through adherence to the RWA Antidiscrimination Policy and the RWA Antiharassment Policy

-- Intentional copying of the written works of others (including but not limited to books, articles and/or manuscripts) with an intention to claim such work(s) as the member’s own.
+- Intentionally or recklessly copying the written works of others (including but not limited to books, articles, and/or manuscripts) with an intention to claim such work(s) as the member’s own.

-- Unauthorized use of another member's intellectual property, including but not limited to such other member's name, logo, trademarks or service marks, and/or copyrighted information.
+- Unauthorized use of another member's intellectual property, including but not limited to such other member's name, logo, trademarks, service marks, or other marks, and/or copyrighted materials.

-- Intentional misrepresentation of RWA membership qualifications or credentials to RWA or to the public.
+- Intentional or reckless misrepresentation of RWA membership qualifications or credentials to RWA or to the public.

-- To the extent not addressed above, repeatedly or intentionally making a member’s personal, private identifying information public with the intent of harming the other member’s career, reputation, or wellbeing.
+- Intentionally, recklessly, and/or repeatedly making a member’s personal and private identifying information public with the intent of harming the other member’s career, reputation, or well-being.